GauravPandeyLab/eipy/docs/source/development.rst

    pytest

-Note that new test file names must have the prefix "test_".
+   Note that new test file names must have the prefix `test_`.

 9. **Submit pull request**.
 Updates must be made via a pull request.
 Internal users should note that pushing to the main branch has been disabled.